 These Mini Berry Swirl Cheesecakes are super easy to make, using everyday ingredients.
 They make perfect petite desserts.

 One of my mom’s specialties was homemade cheesecake.
 These yummy, mini berry swirl cheesecakes are perfect for individual desserts!
 Driscoll’s berries are so fresh and plump.
-I headed out to our local Food Lion store this past weekend and grabbed some ripe red raspberries and juicy blueberries.
+I headed out to our local grocery store this past weekend and grabbed some ripe red raspberries and juicy blueberries.
 Knowing that I wanted to create a gorgeous (and delicious) cheesecake recipe.
 But, I love petite desserts- so I’m making them into little ones.
 These would be absolutely perfect for a little gathering at your home- served with white dessert wine.
 The berry puree mixed with Cabot Cooperative’s creamy sour cream and cream cheese are perfect harmony of yumminess.

 Food Lion stores remind me very much of a store called Food Mart.
 It was a little Mom & Pop- type grocery store we had in Connecticut.
 I remember my Grandparents would drive from Avon to Bristol to shop and then drop off all sorts of junk food goodies for us to consume.
 I’d much rather support an independent grocery store, like Food Lion than the big box stores.
 They carry lots of major brands, locally produced products and the staff always has smiles on their faces.
 They actually care about their customers!